 Research motivation

 The utilization of thermal radiofrequency ablation in medical practice has grown tremendously over the past decade alone.
 We are motivated to contribute to the potential direction of bringing this therapeutic modality to greater avenues of evaluation compared to the past.
-Of note, RSD is not used in the United States yet.
+Of note, renal sympathetic denervation (RSD) is not used in the United States yet.

 Research objectives